 Graduates of medical assistant training can pursue professional certification through a number of different organizations, several of which are outlined below:

 - American Association of Medical Assistants (AAMA): The AAMA offers medical assistants the opportunity to be a Certified Medical Assistant, or CMA.

 - American Medical Technologists (AMT): AMT offers certification as a Registered Medical Assistant, or RMA.

 - National Center for Competency Testing (NCCT): The NCCT offers the National Certified Medical Assistant certification, or NCMA.

 - National Healthcareer Association (NHA): NHA gives medical assistants the opportunity to become certified as a Certified Clinical Medical Assistant, or CCMA.

-Medical assistants must take continuing education courses in order to stay up-to-date on current practices and keep their professional certification active.
+Medical assistants must take continuing education courses in order to remain current and keep their professional certification active.
 Some states require their own certifications or licenses, which define the scope of practice of medical assistants.
-For example, the state of Washington now issues four different credentials for medical assistants, detailing the duties they can perform.
+For example, the state of Washington issues four different credentials for medical assistants, detailing the duties they can perform.
 Check with individual state health departments for comprehensive licensing and certification information.